 There is hope!
 We have tools that each of us can employ to help prevent COVID-19’s spread.
 From both past pandemics and watching countries react well and poorly to the COVID-19 pandemic, we know that social distancing is perhaps the most effective tool available to us.

 Simply put, social distancing is intentionally staying away from other people in order to avoid catching and spreading a virus.
-This means maintaining enough distance between yourself and other people (6 feet to avoid respiratory droplets) as well as limiting large, close gatherings of people.
+This means maintaining enough distance between yourself and other people (a minimum of 6 feet) as well as limiting large, close gatherings of people.
 Examples of the latter include concerts, school, large offices (hello working from home!), conferences, meetings, busy restaurants and stores, and, yes, even running events.
 While it is thought that there is likely more risk in being inside with large groups than outside, social-distancing practices include limiting large numbers of people anywhere.

-[Author’s Note: On Sunday, March 15, the CDC recommended that for the next 8 weeks, large groups be limited to under 50 people.
-Ultra-Endurance Sports Science & Medicine, a non-profit group of sports researchers and physicians, recommended that endurance sports limit large groups to under 50 people through June 15 or 3 months, with a reassessment for extending the time period on May 15.
+Large-group events, including races, are currently not permitted.
+On Sunday, March 15, the CDC recommended that for 8 weeks, large groups be limited to under 50 people.
+On the same day, Ultra-Endurance Sports Science & Medicine, a non-profit group of sports researchers and physicians, recommended that endurance sports limit large groups to under 50 people through June 15 or for 3 months, with a reassessment for extending the time period on May 15.
 They further recommend that if an event with under 50 people is still held during this time, participant use of public transport to the event is discouraged.
-On Monday, March 16, the U.S. White House recommended gathering no more than 10 people together and to practice strict social distancing in doing so.]
+On Monday, March 16, the U.S. White House recommended gathering no more than 10 people together and to practice strict social distancing in doing so.

 But We’re Trail Runners and Ultrarunners!